 disconnecting ourselves / a melody of the Internet

-how much internet can we (ab)use to lift / boost ourselves into a somewhat popular existence?
+how much internet can we (ab)use to boost ourselves into the illusion of a somewhat popular existence?

 Instagram, Twitter, Facebook and so many other services have been enabling hordes of bored youngsters to some sort of collective online-rape of, well, pretty much anything available; like all hipsters on earth instantly took over the entire social-media-arena of the world-wide-web. what it’s ultimately about: applause for ourselves and for whatever we’re after; climbing mount everest or other scy-scapers, dancing along its edge, or hopping trains are the rather exciting activities, until some kid looses a leg or their life and mommy and daddy sue everybody in town to drown their grief in reimbursement for a loved one.